We now shift to a discussion of the MET PCP-Combine tool and will practice running it directly on the command line.

-The PCP-Combine tool is used (if needed) to add, subtract, or sum accumulated precipitation from several gridded data files into a single NetCDF file containing the desired accumulation period.
+The PCP-Combine tool is used (if needed) to add, subtract, sum or derive accumulated field values, most commonly precipitation, from several gridded data files into a single NetCDF file containing the desired accumulation period.
 Its NetCDF output may be used as input to the MET statistics tools.
 PCP-Combine may be configured to combine any gridded data field you'd like.
 However, all gridded data files being combined must have already been placed on a common grid.
 The copygb utility is recommended for re-gridding GRIB files.
 In addition, the PCP-Combine tool will only sum model files with the same initialization time unless it is configured to ignore the initialization time.

 View the usage statement for PCP-Combine by simply typing the following: